Being heavily involved in marketing and social media, there is one sentence I hear more than any other – “how do I build my following?”

 1: Know your platforms.
 There is nothing worse than seeing someone post the identical image and content across all forms of social media.
 It not only is visually displeasing; it shows your lack of knowledge.
 Know your audience on each platform, cater your content and imagery to that audience, and post at the relevant times.
 Yes, it may mean more work for you in the long run, but if an additional 15 minutes gains you an additional 15 followers (and potentially clients), then isn’t it worth it?

 3: Be active.
 This is probably the most important.
-Just like you need to exercise to increase fitness, you need to be an active member of your own community for it to grow.
-If you schedule 3 posts to Instagram for a week, but don’t actively comment, like, ENGAGE on the platform… then don’t expect your numbers to grow.
+Just like you need to exercise to increase fitness, you need to be an active member of your own community in order for it to grow.
+If you schedule 3 posts to Instagram for a week, but don’t actively comment, like and ENGAGE on the platform, then don’t expect your numbers to grow.
 The same goes for Facebook and LinkedIn.

 Like posts from other businesses you admire.

 Comment on a post if it has resonated with you.

 They are all small, easy steps to take and I can guarantee you that if you come across as engaged with your online community, they will engage with you right back.